Please go to the 'Upgrade to a professional qualification' section for more information.

 Who should attend

-Students must have successfully completed Introductory Studies and Legal, Ethical and Political Frameworks for Defence in order to take this as an Accredited Short Course.
+Students must have successfully completed Introductory Studies and Legal, Ethical and Political Frameworks for Defence in order to take this as a Short Course for Credit.
 There are no prerequisites if taken as a Standalone Short Course.

 It is suitable for those currently employed, seeking employment or career progression in the sales and marketing arena of defence, aerospace and security organisations